 Creative Workshops

-As a teaching artist in the Austin community, I work for/with organizations and offer workshops and series in various creative writing and cultural arts genres for youth and adults.
+As a teaching artist, I work for/with organizations and offer workshops and series in various creative writing and cultural arts genres for youth and adults.
 I can plan and facilitate workshops both in-person and virtually (on Zoom, Google Meetings and Webex as needed).
 If you would like to book me to lead one of the following workshops, please go to the contact page and fill out your information.
 I will generally get back to you within the week.
 I am also happy to create a workshop that is responsive to your organization or community’s needs.

 When it comes to our bodies, there is little we fear more than the inevitability that our bodies will change, can fall ill and will die.
 Body horror helps us to write about the absurdity, beauty and horror of being corporeal.
 This one day virtual workshop will focus on reading and discussing stories of body horror that affect us and engage with stories of illness, trauma, loss, power, monstrousness and reclamation.
 We will also discuss how these stories can inspire our own.
 This generative workshop will provide space for us to engage with multiple writing activities that make space to write and share our own body horror stories.